University Staff Leave

-For those Classified staff who move into the University Staff HR Plan with annual leave balances in excess of the employee’s carryover limit in the new leave plan, the excess amount will not be lost.
+For those Classified staff who move into the University Staff HR Plan with annual leave balances in excess of the employee’s carryover limit in the leave plan, the excess amount will not be lost.
 The excess balance will be retained in a separate leave bank that will remain available for use or for payout upon termination.

-The new leave program will pay University Staff for those "use-or-lose" hours at 50 percent of their value once the amount of annual leave goes beyond the maximum hours allowed for carry forward.
+The University Staff leave program will pay University Staff for those “use-or-lose” hours at 50 percent of their value once the amount of annual leave goes beyond the maximum hours allowed for carry forward.
 To receive this cash-out, employees must have used a minimum of 10 days during the leave year.
 This minimum usage requirement is intended to encourage employees to take some time off to relax and rejuvenate.

 Cash-out payment may be received as taxable income or it may be deposited into a tax-deferred savings plan.